 What the ladies had made for St. John’s is the Hmong traditional Paj Ntaub (Flower Cloth) – Elephant’s foot, because the middle design is created like the elephant’s foot print, so that is how it got its name.
 This artistic tradition of paj ntaub is a traditional form of Hmong textile work that combines embroidery and reverse applique techniques.
 These were used to form geometric patterns in fabric that have had specific symbolic meanings.
 As the Hmong faced the upheaval of war and immigration, their textile traditions have both provided a link for Hmong Americans to continue perpetuating our culture, as well as evolving to encompass new experiences.
 While in the refugee camps in Thailand, paj ntaub techniques evolved and artists began creating Story Cloths, embroidered picture textiles that illustrate experiences of the Hmong people, from scenes of agricultural life into images of the war and their exile from Laos.

-St. John’s also partners with Holy Apostles and their local farmers by providing our parking lot as a location for a Farmers’ Market each Wednesday and Sunday throughout the summer.
+St. John’s also partners with Holy Apostles and their local farmers by providing our parking lot as a location for a Farmers’ Market each Sunday throughout the summer.
 This provides farmers with an opportunity to sell their fresh produce and flowers.
 This is also a great opportunity to contribute to Holy Apostles Fields to Families Program.
 Donations to the program are collected at the Farmers’ Market during the summer and used to purchase produce from the farmers.
 This produce is then delivered to our neighborhood food shelf, Hallie Q. Brown.
 Since 2011, tens of thousands of pounds of fresh produce has been donated, feeding hundreds of families with healthy produce and supporting local Hmong farmers.

 Circle of the Beloved